'Family Ties' creator Gary David Goldberg dies at age 68

 The show starred Michael Gross and Meredith Baxter as Steven and Elyse Keaton, a couple who were left-wing activists in the 1960s but went on to adopt a middle-class life as they raised four children in suburban Columbus, Ohio.

-Much of the show's humor centered on the clashing values between the former hippies and their teenage Republican son, Alex, played by Michael J. Fox.
+Much of the show's humour centred on the clashing values between the former hippies and their teenage Republican son, Alex, played by Michael J. Fox.
 Alex admired then President Ronald Reagan and read the Wall Street Journal, to the chagrin of his parents.

 The Keatons' oldest daughter, Mallory, played by Justine Bateman, was less political than Alex, but differed from her mother by showing little interest in feminism.